-- A. Evapotranspiration systems shall consist of a treatment unit and an evapotranspiration bed (ET bed) for disposal.
+A. Evapotranspiration systems shall consist of a treatment unit and an evapotranspiration bed (ET bed) for disposal.
 Effluent discharged to an ET bed shall not exceed 200 mg/l of BOD.
 Evapotranspiration systems shall meet the requirements of 20.7.3.302 NMAC.
 Unlined ET beds are a discharging system and shall meet the clearance, set back and lot size requirements for conventional absorption systems.
-Lined ET beds are nondischarging systems and shall be underlain by a liner as specified in Paragraph (3) of Subsection L of 20.7.3.7 NMAC and shall provide for a leak detection method. - B. The minimum bottom area of ET beds shall be determined from the following formula: $A = 391 \text{ x Q} \div E_L$ , where: $A = \text{the bottom area of the bed in square feet; } Q = \text{the design flow in gallons per day; and } E_L = \text{the average annual lake evaporation for the site in inches per year.}$ - C. The average annual lake evaporation shall be determined from the map "Gross Annual Lake Evaporation, New Mexico", USDA, April 1972, or successor version or a mutually acceptable evaporation rate. - D. The minimum bed depth shall be twenty four (24) inches as measured from the bottom of the ET bed to the overflow level.
+Lined ET beds are nondischarging systems and shall be underlain by a liner as specified in Paragraph (3) of Subsection L of 20.7.3.7 NMAC and shall provide for a leak detection method.

+B. The minimum bottom area of ET beds shall be determined from the following formula: $A = 391 \text{ x } Q \div E{L}$, where: A = the bottom area of the bed in square feet; Q = the design flow in gallons per day; and E{L} = the average annual lake evaporation for the site in inches per year.

+C. The average annual lake evaporation shall be determined from the map "Gross Annual Lake Evaporation, New Mexico", USDA, April 1972, or successor version or a mutually acceptable evaporation rate.

+D. The minimum bed depth shall be twenty four (24) inches as measured from the bottom of the ET bed to the overflow level.
 The surface crowning, which increases runoff from the ET bed, is above the overflow level of the ET bed.
 Maximum ET bed depth shall be thirty (30) inches.
-The bottom of the ET bed shall be level. - E. The ET bed location shall be in an area where exposure to the sun and wind will be maximized. - F. The distribution piping within the ET bed shall be embedded in gravel and covered meeting the specifications in 20.7.3.701 NMAC.
-Use of approved proprietary drainfield products may be used in lieu of pipe and gravel. - G. The capillary sand fill shall contain eighty five (85%) or more sand; the percentage of silt plus one and one-half times the percentage of clay shall not exceed fifteen percent (15%).
-Fine to medium sand is preferred. - H. A loamy sand shall be used for the surface crown.
-Where a loamy sand is not available, capillary sand may be used. - I. The crown surface shall be planted with vegetation suited to the climate and soil of the site and to the wastewater quality and quantity. - J. For a gravity feed system the overflow height of the ET bed shall be lower than the invert of the septic tank outlet. - K. All ET beds shall be equipped with an inspection port that is suitable to use to pump the system, if needed.
+The bottom of the ET bed shall be level.

+E. The ET bed location shall be in an area where exposure to the sun and wind will be maximized.

+F. The distribution piping within the ET bed shall be embedded in gravel and covered meeting the specifications in 20.7.3.701 NMAC.
+Use of approved proprietary drainfield products may be used in lieu of pipe and gravel.

+G. The capillary sand fill shall contain eighty five (85%) or more sand; the percentage of silt plus one and one-half times the percentage of clay shall not exceed fifteen percent (15%).
+Fine to medium sand is preferred.

+H. A loamy sand shall be used for the surface crown.
+Where a loamy sand is not available, capillary sand may be used.

+I. The crown surface shall be planted with vegetation suited to the climate and soil of the site and to the wastewater quality and quantity.

+J. For a gravity feed system the overflow height of the ET bed shall be lower than the invert of the septic tank outlet.

+K. All ET beds shall be equipped with an inspection port that is suitable to use to pump the system, if needed.

-20.7.3.807 MOUND SYSTEMS:
+20.7.3.807 MOUND AND ELEVATED SYSTEMS:

-- A. Mound systems shall meet the requirements of 20.7.3.302 NMAC. - B. Mounds are generally constructed entirely above the surrounding ground surface, however, the mound may be partially buried. - C. The design of the mound system shall be in accordance with the most current design standards of the Wisconsin mound system. - D. Pressure distribution to the mound shall be required. - E. For type III and IV soils, mounds shall not be installed on slopes greater than six percent (6%).
-For type Ia through II soils, mounds shall not be installed on slopes greater than twelve percent (12%). - F. The finished side slope of the mound shall be at a maximum 1:4 vertical to horizontal slope.
-[20.7.3.807 NMAC N, 9/1/05]
+A. Mound systems shall meet the requirements of 20.7.3.302 NMAC.

+B. Mounds are generally constructed entirely above the surrounding ground surface, however, the mound may be partially buried.

+C. The design of the mound system shall be in accordance with the most current design standards of the Wisconsin mound system, or other system designs as approved by the department.

+D. Pressure distribution to the mound shall be required.

+E. An elevated system shall meet the requirements of 20.7.3.302 NMAC.

+F. Elevated systems may be constructed entirely above the surrounding grade or partially buried, as site conditions require.

+G. An elevated system must be installed in accordance with proven design criteria and approved by the department.